bmays9/js-racing/README.md

  - Players are awarded correct number of points for their finshing position.
    1,2,3,4,5,6,8,10,12,15
    - Pass
- - Players are awarded correct number of points for their finishing position.
+ - Players are awarded correct number of boost for their finishing position.
    - Pass
+ - Players are ordered correctly on all game screens.

 ## Bugs and Fixes

-When starting a new season, the game would abort during the first race.
-Duplicate Names
+- When starting a new season, the game would abort during the first race and clicking buttons did not have any effect.
+  - I found that when starting the second season without altering any configuration details, the "Let's play" button was confirming the displayed player as the last edited player.
+Player one was always the displayed player which meant if there was 2 players, Player1 was being confirmed as the player name for player number 2.
+This meant that the loops for determining the finishing positions were not working as two players had the same name.
+TO fix it, I added a duplicate name check in the setup phase, and also now display the correct name associated with the number of players at the start of the new season.

-Duplicate event handlers.
+ - Duplicate event handlers.
 When starting a second season after completing the game there was a bug with the game running the races twice before displaying the result.
-The cause was found to be due to calling the setupEventListeners function when initiating the second season, duplicating the action whenever a button was clicked.
+  - The cause was found to be due to calling the setupEventListeners function when initiating the second season, duplicating the action whenever a button was clicked.
 The fix was to implement a season number check in the code before to  Fixed in Commit ID 34acdd32

 ## Deployment